geoserver/geoserver/doc/en/user/source/styling/sld-reference/rastersymbolizer.rst

 RasterSymbolizer
 ================

 GeoServer supports the ability to display raster data in addition to vector data.

 Raster data is not merely a picture, rather it can be thought of as a grid of georeferenced information, much like a graphic is a grid of visual information (with combination of reds, greens, and blues).
-Unlike graphics, which only contain visual data, each point/pixel in a raster grid can have lots of different attributes, with possibly none of them having an inherently visual component.
+Unlike graphics, which only contain visual data, each point/pixel in a raster grid can have many different attributes (bands), with possibly none of them having an inherently visual component.

 With the above in mind, one needs to choose how to visualize the data, and this, like in all other cases, is done by using an SLD.
 The analogy to vector data is evident in the naming of the tags used.
-Vectors, consisting of points, line, and polygons, are styled by using the <PointSymbolizer>, <LineSymbolizer>, and <PolygonSymbolizer> tags.
+Vectors, consisting of points, line, and polygons, are styled by using the ``<PointSymbolizer>``, ``<LineSymbolizer>``, and ``<PolygonSymbolizer>`` tags.
 It is therefore not very surprising that raster data is styled with the tag <RasterSymbolizer>.

 Syntax